-Information about the conditions (such as the ambient temperature, degree of protection, climate class etc.) that must be present at the installation point so that the device can be mounted correctly is provided in the "Technical data" section $\rightarrow \textcircled{B}$ 47.
+Information about the conditions (such as the ambient temperature, degree of protection, climate class etc.) that must be present at the installation point so that the device can be mounted correctly is provided in the "Technical data" section $\rightarrow \cong 44$.

-When using in hazardous areas, the limit values of the certificates and approvals must be observed (see Ex Safety Instructions).
+For use in hazardous areas, the limit values specified on the certificates and approvals must be observed (see Ex Safety Instructions).

-When using a DIN rail transmitter with a thermocouple/mV measurement, increased measurement deviations may occur depending on the installation situation and ambient conditions.
+In cases where a DIN rail transmitter is installed and simultaneous thermocouple or mV measurements are performed, increased measurement errors may occur depending on the installation situation and ambient conditions.

-► If the DIN rail transmitter is mounted on the DIN rail without any adjacent devices, this may result in deviations of up to ± 1.34 °C. If the DIN rail transmitter is mounted in series between other DIN rail devices (reference operating conditions: 24 V, 12 mA), deviations of up to + 2.94 °C may occur.
+If the DIN rail transmitter is mounted in series between other DIN rail devices (reference operating conditions: 24 V, 12 mA), deviations of up to + 2.9 °C may occur.

-4.2 Mounting the device
+4.2 Installing the device

-A Phillips head screwdriver is required to mount the head transmitter:
+A Phillips head screwdriver is required to mount the head transmitter.